hungtsou/songsAppTest/README.md

 Json-server

 # Installation
-First you need to install gulp via npm npm install -g gulp
+First you need to install gulp, npm install -g gulp
 You need a local server for testing.
 Json-server is a good option because its very easy yo use npm install -g json-server